Enable accessibility

 3. Supply Chain Policy

-This policy confirms John Hardy’s commitment to respect human rights, avoid contributing to the finance of conflict and comply with all relevant UN sanctions, resolutions and laws, and comes into effect as of March 5, 2021.
+This policy confirms John Hardy’s commitment to respect human rights, avoid contributing to the finance of conflict and comply with all relevant UN sanctions, resolutions and laws.

-John Hardy is a certified member of the Responsible Jewellery Council (RJC).
+John Hardy is a certified member of the Responsible Jewelry Council (RJC).
 As such, we commit to proving, through independent third-party verification, that we:

 1. respect human rights according to the Universal Declaration of Human Rights and International Labour Organization Declaration on Fundamental Principles and Rights at Work;